Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### The number of comments per RFC

 A similar analysis, but this time we look at the number of comments in discussions.
-This is a more accurate metric of the activity of the team in the discussion of RFCs.
+This is a more accurate metric of the team's activity in discussing RFCs.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"